Financial Aid (Applies to Curriculum Students Only)

-All Financial Aid programs fall into one of two categories: gifts and work.
-Gift assistance includes grants and scholarships, and does not have to be repaid provided that the student receiving financial aid attends classes at least through the 60% point of the semester.
-Work is a self-help program that enables students to pay part of their expenses through their own earnings.
+There are two types of financial aid: gift assistance and work.
+Gift assistance includes grants and scholarships that do not have to be repaid provided that the student attends classes through the 60% point of the semester.
+Work-study is a self-help program that enables students to pay part of their expenses through their own earnings.
 The work-study program gives students the opportunity to work and earn money at or above the current minimum wage.
-Please note: Gaston College does not participate in the Federal Direct Loan Program.

-Students entering Gaston College in need of financial aid are requested to follow this application procedure:
+Students who are entering Gaston College and are in need of financial aid are requested to follow this application procedure:

 - After the application for admission has been submitted (see the Office of Admissions), the student should complete the Free Application for Federal Student Aid (FAFSA).

-- Students should submit their FAFSA information at www.fafsa.gov using Gaston College school code #002973.
-Normally, Gaston will have access to your FAFSA within 1-2 weeks, however, it can take up to 6 weeks to process a complete file depending on any additional documents that may be required.
-It is to the student's advantage to apply as early as possible for financial assistance several weeks before the student registers for classes.
+- Students should submit their FAFSA information at fafsa.gov using Gaston College school code #002973.
+Normally, Gaston will have access to your FAFSA within 1-2 weeks, however, it can take up to four weeks to process a complete file depending on any additional documents that may be required.
+Therefore, students should submit all financial aid forms several weeks before registering for classes.